qualisys/Real-Time-Protocol-Documentation/client/index.md

 Int32    | Force Plate ID | Id of the analog device in this frame.
 Starts at 1.
 Int32    | Force Count    | The number of forces in this frame.
 Int32    | Force Number   | Order number of first force in this frame.
 Force Number is increased with the force frequency.
-Float32  | Force Data     | There are (Force Count * 9) float values.
-Each force sample consists of 9 Float32 values in following order:<br><br>X coordinate of the force <br>Y coordinate of the force <br>Z coordinate of the force <br>X coordinate of the moment <br>Y coordinate of the moment <br>Z coordinate of the moment <br>X coordinate of the force application point <br>Y coordinate of the force application point <br>Z coordinate of the force application point
+Float32  | Force Data     | There are *Force Count* force samples.
+Total size of the Force Data is 9 * *Force Count* Float32 values in following order:<br><br>X coordinate of the force <br>Y coordinate of the force <br>Z coordinate of the force <br>X coordinate of the moment <br>Y coordinate of the moment <br>Z coordinate of the moment <br>X coordinate of the force application point <br>Y coordinate of the force application point <br>Z coordinate of the force application point

 If Force Count = 0 (force not visible in QTM), Force Number and Force Data is omitted.

 ##### Force single component (OSC)

+OSC address: `/qtm/force_single/

 OSC type | Name        | Description
 ---------|-------------|------------